Sage-Bionetworks/synapsePythonClient/docs/Upload.rst

 Updating Annotations or Provenance without Changing Versions
 ============================================================
 Any change to a File will automatically update its version.
-If this isn’t the desired behavior, such as minor cahnges to the metadata, you can set forceVersion=False with the Python or R clients.
-For command line, the commands set-annotations and set-provenance will update the metadata without creating a new version.
+If this isn’t the desired behavior, such as minor changes to the metadata, you can set `forceVersion=False` with the Python client.
+For command line, the commands `set-annotations` and `set-provenance` will update the metadata without creating a new version.
 Adding/updating annotations and provenance in the web client will also not cause a version change.

-Important: Because Provenance is tracked by version, set forceVersion=False for minor changes to avoid breaking Provenance.
+**Important: Because Provenance is tracked by version, set `forceVersion=False` for minor changes to avoid breaking Provenance.**

 Setting annotations without changing version::

     # Get file from Synapse, set download=False since we are only updating annotations